chg60/phammseqs/README.md

       -o , --outdir      path to directory where output files should go [default: /Users/your_username] -t , --tmpdir      path where temporary file I/O should occur [default: /tmp/phamerate] -a, --align-phams  use Clustal Omega to align phams (this could take awhile...)
+      -p, --pangenome    pangenome analysis à la Roary (only meaningful if given one input file per genome)

     mmseqs arguments:
       --cluster-mode     clustering algorithm [default: 0]